-Russell Wilson may not want out of Seattle, but he wants more input in team moves and is frustrated with getting sacked so often
+Russell Wilson wants to stay with the Seahawks, but he is frustrated with getting sacked so often

 Wilson has been sacked 394 times in the regular season, including 47 in 2020, and a league-high 48 in 2019.

-As Wilson himself noted to Patrick, some of those occur because he hangs on to the ball to try to extend plays, which as he said sometimes turn into touchdowns.
+As Wilson himself noted to Patrick, some of those occur because he hangs on to the ball to try to extend plays, which, as he said, sometimes turn into touchdowns.

 But Wilson did lob what seemed like a little bit of an uncharacteristic criticism of the offensive line, saying to Patrick “we’ve got to get better up front.’’